ecwu/ecwu.github.io.source/content/post/finding-the-name-for-color/index.md

 The relations between the L, a, and b are non-linear to mimic the human's non-linear response to color.
 But the model itself is uniform to measure it with a simple $L_2$ distance.
 But before doing the calculation, you need to convert the RGB color to CIELAB color space.

-The way to do it is first to convert it to CIEXYZ color space when do some calculation and convert it to CIELAB.
+The way to do it is an `RGB -> CIEXYZ -> CIELAB` conversion.

-After you get the L, a, and b values, the work should be easy.
+After you have the CIELAB values, calculates the “perceptual color distance” should be easy.

 $$\Delta E(\[L_1, a_1, b_1\], \[L_2, a_2, a_2\]) = \sqrt{(L_1-L_2)^2+(a_1-a_2)^2+(b_1-b_2)^2}$$